 (Cue two-note Woolworth’s guitar solo)

 After the Glam bubble burst in 1976 they disappeared, jettisoned by their public like an empty fuel tank.
-Sir Les kept going (in his tight white lurex trousers), renaming the band Les Gray's Mud.
+Sir Les kept going (in his tight white lurex trousers), with new musicians, renaming the band Les Gray’s Mud.

-The band continued touring until 1997 when ill health tapped Les on the shoulder - a bill from the early Seventies.
-He died of a heart attack on 21 February 2004 in Portugal.
+The band continued touring until 1997 when ill health tapped Les on the shoulder – a bill from the early Seventies.
+He died of a heart attack on 21 February 2004 in Portugal where he had lived for the past 12 years.
+He was only 57.

 Drummer Dave Mount died on 2 December 2006.